wp-plugins/wpsso/readme.txt

 		* Slideshare Presentations
 		* Vimeo Videos
 		* Wistia Videos
-		* Youtube Videos and Playlists
+		* YouTube Videos and Playlists

 **Looking for the Pro version?** You can [purchase Pro license(s) here](http://surniaulula.com/extend/plugins/wpsso/) to update the Free version quickly and easily.